markusheer/pathmarks/README.md

 # Pathmarks
 ## Chrome Extension

-Bookmark often used path and open them with the URL from the current tab.
+Bookmark often used paths and open them with the URL from the current tab.

 ## Installation